We Help the Disabled Get the Individual and Group Disability Insurance Benefits they Deserve

 Whether you are just beginning the claim application process, were wrongfully delayed or denied individual or group ERISA disability benefits, or need to appeal a bad-faith denial, the award-winning, experienced disability insurance attorneys at DarrasLaw work with clients throughout Illinois on claims and appeals.

-Spearheaded by the nation’s top disability lawyer, our litigation and claim attorneys have spent more than 100 years collectively fighting for your right to individual and group disability insurance benefits.
+Spearheaded by the nation’s top Illinois disability attorney, our litigation and claim attorneys have spent more than 100 years collectively fighting for your right to individual and group disability insurance benefits.
 Frank N. Darras and his firms have recovered nearly $1 billion on behalf of clients whose insurance companies wrongfully delayed or denied their valid claims.
 We are passionate about protecting you from Illinois’s insurance conglomerates.

 Help!
 My Valid Disability Insurance Claim Was Just Denied